basavarajnavalgund/hector-quadrotor/README.md

 Install some required packages.

-Note: If you are using ROS kientic, please replace melodic with kinetic in below commands
+Note: If you are using ROS kinetic, please replace melodic with kinetic in below commands

 ```
 sudo apt-get install ros-melodic-geographic-info